stricter Scala with -Xlint, -Xfatal-warnings, and Scalafix

 scalafix-noinfer

-, which eventually got too complex to be included into Scalafix itself.
+Previous version of Scalafix shipped with a rule to suppress specific type inference called NoInfer.
+During recent development it got absorbed by another rule called Disable, which eventually got too complex to be included into Scalafix itself.
 Instead, Scalafix 0.8 seems to be pursuing the plugin ecosystem route.

-Since -Yno-lub hasn't picked up traction, and I was looking forward to Disable
+Since -Yno-lub hasn’t picked up traction, and I was looking forward to Disable.

 So I implemented a Scalafix rule called scalafix-noinfer myself.
 Here’s how to use it.